 The 2nd Annual Holly Springs Community Arts Festival is a collaborative event between the Holly Springs Cultural Center and Holly Springs Arts Council, being held at the Holly Springs Cultural Center (300 W. Ballentine Street, Holly Springs).
 Featuring four days’ of classes, exhibits, vendors and performers in a wide range of arts categories, the festival will culminate in a festive Gala Fundraising evening.

 The History of Holly Springs

 February 5-8, 2014

 We all live in this lovely community called Holly Springs but what is the History?
 Incorporation in 1877, farming, plantations, segregation, a spur of the Southern Railroad, “partaking of the waters,” & the effects the Civil war had on our population.
 We have National Historic Register homes next to new construction.
 Our 2013 population data puts our residents at over 26,000.
 How has this influenced the shape of our town?
 We will explore the History of Holly Springs with the arts with our Community Arts Festival.

-Community Arts Festival Activities: Tuesday-Friday, February 5, 6 and 7, 4-8pm (Friday until 9pm), PLUS Saturday, February 9, 10am-4pm
+Community Arts Festival Activities: Wednesday-Friday, February 5, 6, and 7, 4-8pm (Friday until 9pm), PLUS Saturday, February 8, 10am-4pm

 - Exhibits from local artists, plus art vendors displaying and selling their work.
-[If you are interested in Exhibit, Display/Sell)

-1st Annual Fundraiser Evening Gala: Saturday, February 9, 6-9pm
+2nd Annual Fundraiser Evening Gala: Saturday, February 8, 6-9pm

 The Fundraiser will raise much-needed funds to support the Arts Council in its work to encourage the arts in our community.
 In addition to the Festival exhibit, attendees will enjoy: